mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 But I was finding that escalation was quickly becoming a source of stress for me.
 For a while, I thought that was just the nature of esclating issues.
 I'm only seeing the really tough customer questions, so they're going to feel more stressful, but I tried to think of ways to reduce the pressure on me.

 The first change I made was to adjust our process for escalation.
-Instead of presenting a problem and saying, "Okay, now what?" escalation involved proposing a strategy too.
+Instead of presenting a problem and saying, "Okay, now what?" escalation involved proposing a strategy.
 Like, if I wasn't available and you were the last line of support, what would you tell the customer?

 That worked well because it turned out that about 80% of the time, the team came up with the same solution that I would have recommended.
 And the more they did this, the better they became at tackling hard cases.